Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Commutativity of Double Inverse Limits

 Indeed, if above diagrams are commutative, then one has for all $m$.
 Via the universal property of $X=\varprojlim\limits_{m}X_m$, this implies that

-Note that the right triangle in the diagram above is commutative because of (A.7).
-Thus one has to verify the commutativity of the left triangle, i.e., $\eta_{m}\circ\psi=P_m$.
+Note that the right triangle in the above diagram is commuter due to (A.7).
+Thus, one has to verify the commutativity of the left triangle.
 As before, this would follow if

 holds for every $n$.
 And this is indeed true due to the following equalities.

 This settles our proof. \end{proof} \begin{remark}

 We would like to remark that the above lemma can be easily generalized to the case where the system of modules is indexed by finitely many copies of $\mathbb{N}$.
 We leave the details to the interested reader. \end{remark}